ARSINGHAI/CodeceptJSnew/README.md

 ▶ Nightmare
 ▶ TestCafe

-This is a sample project  demonstrations of skill and capabilities.
+This is a sample project  for demonstrations of skill and capabilities.